HMS Encounter (H10): Second Battle of the Java Sea

 The following day, after making temporary repairs and refuelling, Exeter, Encounter and the American destroyer Pope were ordered to sail to Colombo, via the Sunda Strait.
 They departed on the evening of 28 February, but were intercepted by the Japanese heavy cruisers Nachi, Haguro, Myōkō and Ashigara and the destroyers Akebono, Inazuma, Yamakaze and Kawakaze on the morning of 1 March.
-About 08:00, the British ships spotted two of the Japanese cruisers, one of which launched its spotting floatplanes.
-Two others were seen closing in, and both launched their aircraft before opening fire at about 09:30.
+About 08:00, the British ships spotted Myōkō and Ashigara, one of which launched its spotting floatplanes.
+Haguro and Nachi were seen closing in, and both launched their aircraft before opening fire at about 09:30.
 The Allied ships laid smoke and turned away to the east with the Japanese to their north and south.
 Exeter was able to reach a speed of 26 kn before the first hit on her again detonated in a boiler room and knocked out all power around 11:20.
-Encounter turned back to lay a smoke screen to protect the immobilised cruiser, and aid survivors, but she was soon immobilised herself by shell hits and splinters and set on fire.
+Encounter turned back to lay a smoke screen to protect the immobilised cruiser, and aid survivors, but she became the target of Yamakaze and Kawakaze, who scored 5-inch (127 mm) shell hits that disabled her steering gear and caused her to lose speed.
+Soon, Myōkō and Ashigara joined into the pounding with their 8-inch (203 mm) guns as a near miss lifted Encounter out of the water followed by solid hits as gunfire from the four Japanese warships immobilised Encounter and set her on fire.
 Lieutenant Commander Eric Morgan, the destroyer's captain, ordered the ship scuttled to prevent her capture by the Japanese.
 She capsized and sank about 12:10.
-Pope initially escaped this melee, only to be sunk about two hours later as well.
+Pope initially escaped this melee, only to be sunk about two hours later as well; crippled by dive bombers from the light carrier Ryūjō and finished off by gunfire from Myōkō and Ashigara.

 Eight of the ship's company were killed and the remaining 149 became prisoners of war when they were rescued the following day, along with the remaining survivors from Exeter that were still in the water, by the Japanese destroyer Ikazuchi.
 The Encounter survivors had been adrift for some 20 hours, in rafts and lifejackets or clinging to floats, many coated in oil and unable to see.
 Among the rescued was Lieutenant (later Sir) Sam Falle, an officer aboard Encounter, who would go on to become a British diplomat.
 This humanitarian decision by Lieutenant Commander Shunsaku Kudō placed Ikazuchi at risk of submarine attack, and interfered with her fighting ability due to the sheer numbers of rescued sailors.
-The action was later the subject of a book and a TV special.
+The action was later the subject of a book and a TV special..
+A summary of the 2007 television program.
 38 of the ship's crew subsequently died in captivity.

 The wreck was originally discovered on 21 February 2007, lying at a depth of 60–61 m.
 During an expedition to survey the site in 2016, it was found to have been almost completely destroyed by illegal salvage operations.